 - EN-EL4a battery: 30-35 rolls.

 The MB-40 grip first mentioned above offers the added bonus of allowing the same AA batteries plus the digitally popular EN-EL4a battery.
-So your digital camera and film camera can share the same battery and this is a good thing.
+So your digital camera and film camera can share the same battery, which is good.
 When you want/need to go smaller, lighter, and more efficient, clearly here the advantage goes to the F6.
-It’s worth noting that both the F5 and F6 have manual rewind cranks to save battery power on extended shoots.
+It’s worth noting that both the F5 and F6 have manual rewind cranks to save battery power.

 MIRROR UP: For anyone interested in more information about Mirror-Up shooting you can visit this page.
 The F5 has a small, mechanical lever facilitating Mirror Lock Up, where the F6 has a setting on the Film Advance Mode Selector dial.
 The F6’s configuration is a disadvantage because the photographer is forced to choose between a self timer and M-up.
 Sometimes you want both – like if you don’t have a cable release with you and are shooting slow enough that it matters.
 The F5 allows the photographer to set the lever manually and still use the Self Timer on the dial.
 Practically speaking this is a non-issue for many because of the number of ways a camera’s shutter can be tripped without a timer – providing you have these other accessories with you.
 For example the ML-3 or MC-30 are standard operating procedure when it comes to remote release.
 But again – if you don’t have them, M-Up is still inconvenient with the F6.
 I’d give the advantage here to the F5 because you don’t need to rely on a second piece of equipment.
 There is an alternative for F6 users not on a time constraint: if you set the Film Advance Mode Selector Dial to M-up and trip the shutter, 30 seconds after the mirror flips up out of the way, the shutter will automatically release itself.
-This is cumbersome in changing light – but M-up shooting is already.
 There is no way to adjust this delay in the Custom Settings Menu.
+This is cumbersome because you’re not determining shutter release exactly when you want it.
+Then again, M-up shooting is already cumbersome.

 TRANSITIONING from OLDER NIKONS: